ryboe/trigger-captive-portal/README.md

 have an astonishingly high failure rate.
 In these situations, `trigger-captive-portal` can help.
 It will send a special request to try to force the pop-up to pop up.
-It only works on Macs and it requires that you have Chrome or Chromium installed.
+It only works on Macs and it requires that you have Chrome, Chromium, or Brave installed.
 It's based on [`captive-browser`](https://github.com/FiloSottile/captive-browser) by the brilliant [FiloSottile](https://words.filippo.io/captive-browser/) 🙇‍♂️.
 If you use Windows or Linux, I recommend trying [`captive-browser`](https://github.com/FiloSottile/captive-browser).